lblod/say-editor-as-addon-tutorial/README.md

 ```
 We'll leave tidbits of the HTML context for what it is, please refer to the [documentation of the plugin ](https://github.com/lblod/ember-rdfa-editor-template-variables-manager-plugin) for all required info.

-Now navigate to you your route, and have some fun!
+Now navigate to `/editor/new-document`, and have some fun!

 # Running the tutorial
 ## Prerequisites